-Once revisions are approved by the LMS Steering Committee, the LMS Coordinator will provide a copy to all members, post on the website, and sent to the State of Florida's Mitigation Bureau for approval.
-After approval by the State, the LMS Steering Committee and LMS Coordinator will hold a public showcase to allow a final chance for public input.
-Once the LMS Revisions

-Sub-Committee reviews public comment for possible inclusion, and makes any final revisions required by the State, the LMS Coordinator will distribute to members for final adoption by governing bodies.
+Once revisions are approved by the LMS Steering Committee, the LMS Coordinator provides the copy to all members, on the website, and to the State of Florida's Mitigation Bureau for approval.
+After approval by the State, the LMS Steering Committee and LMS Coordinator hold a public showcase to allow a final chance for public input.
+Once the LMS Revisions Subcommittee reviews public comment for possible inclusion, and makes any final revisions required by the State, the LMS Coordinator distributes to members for final adoption by governing bodies.
 Communities will then present the LMS to the public after adoption through the same public meetings/websites/etc. process used in the update cycle.